Rock Climbing in Ojai, California: A 3 Day Travel Guide

 Rain and Sandstone

 Most climbing in the Santa Barbara area is on sandstone.
 DO NOT CLIMB ON SANDSTONE WHEN IT’S WET.
-The rock needs at least a few days to dry out, maybe more for the shady areas.
+The rock needs at least a few days to dry out, maybe more like weeks for the shady areas.
 If the rock is damp, the integrity of the rock is compromised and holds can break off.
 Damp ground at the base of the crag is a good indication that you should skip climbing that day or opt for a sunnier spot/different type of rock.

 Poison Oak